arXiv/arxiv-docs/source/help/submit/index.md

 We do not accept [dvi, PS, or PDF created from TeX/LaTeX source](../faq/whytex.md), and we do not accept scanned documents, regardless of format.

+## (La)TeX processing changes &mdash; April 2024

+We will soon be rolling out changes to how arXiv process (La)TeX subbmissions.
+These changes shouldn't be noticable to most of our users.
+We will be retiring the arXiv-developed "AutoTeX' system that we've used for decades in favor of a simpler, more straight-foward process of convering (La)TeX submissions to PDFs..

+ 1. The AutoTeX would try different versions of TeX to see which one successfully builds a PDF.
+Going forward we will only use the version of TeX currently used by arXiv
+     - Our plan is that arXivs "current" version closely tracck the annual TeX Live releases.
+In the past, we've often gone a few years between TeX updates
+ 1. The AutoTeX system would attempt to detect image files that were not referenced in the (La)TeX source for the paper and append those images to the end of the PDF for the paper.
+Based on recent feedback, we find that most authors are surprised by this behvior, and we will thus be discontinuing this practice.
+If an author wants images at the end of their paper, just use the normal TeX procedures for this (see https://latex-tutorial.com/tutorials/figures/).
+1. The AutoTeX system would apply the [LaTeX hyperref package](https://ctan.org/pkg/hyperref) to LaTeX submissions that did not include `\use {hyperref}`
+1. arXiv presently has about 70 LaTeX packages that we supply that papers can use without needing to upload their own copies.
+But we've found that only 0.65% of recent submissions depend on this.
+In some cases these packages are woefully out of date
+   - We are going to eliminate these packages, and provide only those packages that are distributed with each annual TeX Live release.
+If you use any packages or style files that are not part of Tex Live, please upload them with your submission

+At present, the documentation below is still completely accurate, but we are actively re-examining our (La)TeX processing, and there may be more changes in the future.
+If you have suggestions for changes we should make, pelase respond to the post about this change on the [arXiv Blog](https://blog.arxiv.org/).

 <span id="figures"></span>